p2js/verbena/README.md

 npm install verbena
 ```

-Otherwise, you can build the library yourself by cloning into this repository, installing the required build dependencies with `npm i` and then running the build script with `npm run build`.
+Otherwise, you can build the library yourself by cloning into this repository and running `pnpm build`.

 Use the provided `Function` constructor to convert a source string to a native function: